jglazar/notes/python/cleancode.md

-# Software design by ArjanCodes
+# Software design by ArjanCodes and others

 ## Design guide